fabianono/Stock_Data_Injestion/README.md

 **Just a note that this current project is running as a free tiered subscription to Google Cloud.
 Access will end on June 2 2025, so if the code is still working, it will stop working when the free tier access end.**

+**Update: Server has been shut down as of 1 May 2025.
+You may run the code to injest your own data or contact me for help, thanks!**

 Contact me: fabianbryantphng@gmail.com

 In this demo project: